 Add the regulatory complexities of the Resource and Recovery Act of 1976 (RCRA) and the requirement to operate within the scope of hazardous waste compliance, and now you have an overburdened staff.

 The mindset for many companies is that employee productivity and producing goods take precedence and hazardous waste compliance issues can be easily put off until tomorrow.

-For some however, TOMORROW can come at the most inopportune times, like when a California DTSC regulator comes knocking at the door.
+For some, however, TOMORROW can come at the most inopportune times, like when a federal or state regulator comes knocking at the door.
 The good news is that a hazardous waste walk-through can ensure you are operating in compliance.

-For many hazardous waste generators, the answer to the question, “Am I operating in compliance?”, is decidedly no. Keeping up with regulations is a full time job and operating within compliance requires two things:
+For many hazardous waste generators, the answer to the question, “Am I operating in compliance?”, is decidedly no. Operating within compliance requires two things:

-Our experience is that many companies even those known for cutting edge facilities and efficient processes, have holes in the hazardous waste operations.
-Many are utilizing outdated operations manuals (some that haven’t been updated or reviewed since Ronald Reagan was President) and utilizing procedures from a bygone era.
+Many companies ... even those known for cutting edge facilities and efficient processes … have holes in their hazardous waste operations.
+Many are utilizing outdated operations manuals (some that haven’t been updated or reviewed since Ronald Reagan was president) and implementing procedures from a bygone era.

 For large companies that operate facilities in multiple states, the regulatory burden is compounded.
 What passes in Texas or Arizona may not fly in California and vice versa.

 An experienced hazardous waste management program will take the burden of keeping up with continually changing federal laws and different state laws off your staff so that they can focus on their roles within your company.